gateweaver/gateweaver/packages/docs/blog/2024/04/27/how-to-hide-api-keys-in-react-apps-using-gateweaver.md

 VITE_GATEWAY_URL=http://localhost:8080
 ```

-### Update React app
+### Update the React app

 Next, let's update the `App.tsx` file to make requests to the API Gateway.
-We will add a button that fetches data from the Gateways `/example` endpoint and displays the response on the page.
+We will add a button that fetches data from the Gateway's `/example` endpoint and displays the response on the page.

 ```tsx title="src/App.tsx"
 import { useState } from "react";